reactjs/react.dev/content/docs/faq-functions.md

 }
 ```

-### How do I pass a parameter to an event handler or callback?
+### How do I pass a parameter to an event handler or callback? {#how-do-i-pass-a-parameter-to-an-event-handler-or-callback}

 You can use an arrow function to wrap around an event handler and pass parameters: